How hard is it to verify a classical shadow?: Introduction

+\emph{Dequantization of low-Frobenius-norm $\CSV_{\mathrm{GC}}$.} For global Clifford shadows, we work with the abstract observable consistency problem, $\ObsCon_{\mathrm{F,Samp}}$, whose input consists of pairs $(O_i,y_i)$ with $\|O_i\|_F\le \poly(n)$, together with additional sampling and query access assumptions to the observables.
+The consistency conditions can then be viewed as an SDP feasibility problem with bounded-Frobenius-norm constraint matrices.
+We invoke the randomized classical SDP solver of~\cite{CGLLTW22}, whose running time is polynomial in the Frobenius bound, the inverse promise gap, the number of constraints, and $\log N$ for system dimension $N=2^n$.
+This yields a randomized polynomial-time algorithm for $\CSV_{\mathrm{GC}}$ under the stated sampling and query assumptions.
+The same proof applies to the global-Clifford MYZ protocol after replacing $N=2^n$ by $N=d^n$; for fixed local dimension $d$, one has $\log N=n\log d=O(n)$, so the runtime remains polynomial in the input size.\\

-\emph{$\qc$-completeness of CSV with exponentially many observables.} To connect $\CSV$ with $\qc$, we first go through the $\QMAplus$ formalism of Aharonov and Regev~\cite{aharonovLatticeProblemQuantum2003}.
-Roughly, in the latter one is given a set of polynomially many measurements $\Pi_i$ and targets $r_i\in \mathbb{R}$, and asked if there is a state $\rho$ such that $\Tr(\Pi_i\rho)\approx r_i$.
-While Aharonov and Regev showed $\QMA+=\QMA$, here we define the analogous class with \emph{exponentially} many $\Pi_i$, denoted $\SuperQMAExp$.
-We then prove CSV with exponentially many observables is $\SuperQMAExp$-complete, and subsequently show that $\SuperQMAExp=\qc$ to complete the proof.
-Intuitively, the latter holds because the existential quantum proof provides the globally consistent state, and the universal classical proof allows the verifier to iterate through all exponentially many measurement checks.
+\emph{$\qc$-completeness of CSV with exponentially many observables.} To connect $\CSV$ with $\qc$, we use the $\QMAplus$ formalism of Aharonov and Regev~\cite{aharonovLatticeProblemQuantum2003}, in which one is given polynomially many measurements $\Pi_i$ and targets $r_i\in \mathbb{R}$, and asks whether there is a state $\rho$ such that $\Tr(\Pi_i\rho)\approx r_i$ for all $i$.
+While Ref.~\cite{aharonovLatticeProblemQuantum2003} showed $\QMAplus=\QMA$, here we define the analogous class with \emph{exponentially} many measurements $\Pi_i$, denoted $\SuperQMAExp$.
+We prove that $\CSV$ with exponentially many observables is $\SuperQMAExp$-complete, and subsequently show that $\SuperQMAExp=\qc$.
+One direction encodes a $\qc$ verifier as an exponentially indexed family of consistency checks.
+Conversely, for $\SuperQMAExp\subseteq\qc$, the existential quantum proof provides the candidate globally consistent state, while the universal classical proof specifies one of the exponentially many checks to test.
+The remaining technical ingredient is amplification for $\qc$: in the NO case, Sion's minimax theorem gives a single distribution over classical challenges that is bad against every quantum state; a matrix Hoeffding bound sparsifies this distribution to a polynomial-size list of challenges, after which standard weak-error amplification applies.

 \paragraph{Open questions.} We have initiated the study of the complexity of verifying classical shadows.
 For hardness, an important open question is whether other specific classical shadow protocols and observable sets have QMA-hard CSV problems?
 In the case of exponentially many observables, for example, can one give a $\qc$-completeness proof of CSV for the protocol of King, Gosset, Kothari and Babbush~\cite{kingTriplyEfficientShadow2025}?
 The main bottleneck we faced here was that, unlike in our proof for HKP with polynomially many observables (\Cref{thm:csvhkpinformal}), it is not clear how to start from an ``exponential size'' analogue of the QMA-complete 1D CONSISTENCY problem.
 A natural idea might be to start with \emph{translationally invariant} 1D systems~\cite{gottesmanQuantumClassicalComplexity2009}.
 Such systems, however, act on \emph{exponentially} many qudits, whereas our setting requires \emph{polynomially} many qubits --- the exponentiality occurs only in the number of observables for CSV.
 Finally, are there instances of CSV aside from our HKP, MYZ global Clifford results which can also be dequantized, or even better, solved classically without sampling assumptions?